-RDA, or recommended dietary, allowance is the daily average nutrient requirements that most people need to be healthy within each stage of life and sex.
+RDA, or recommended dietary allowance, is the daily average nutrient requirement most people need to be healthy at each stage of life and sex.

-Adequate intake, or AI, is the daily average nutrient level that is recommended to uptake when RDA can’t be established.
+Adequate intake, or AI, is the daily average nutrient level recommended for uptake when RDA can’t be established.

-The tolerable upper intake level is the max daily average of nutrients that you can intake without getting any adverse effects.
+The tolerable upper intake level is the maximum daily average of nutrients you can intake without any adverse effects.

-The EAR, or estimated average requirement, is the daily average intake level of nutrients that is sufficient enough to meet half the healthy population’s needs within each life stage and sex.
+The EAR, or estimated average requirement, is the average daily intake of nutrients sufficient to meet half the healthy population’s needs within each life stage and sex.

 Nutrients that are not consumed by large parts of the population

-Males and females of all levels have a lot of inadequacies of Vitamin E. Oils, seeds, and nuts are the best for this.
+Males and females of all levels have many inadequacies of Vitamin E. Oils, seeds, and nuts are the best for this.